ryanisnan/django-pjax/README.md

 ## About

 This project keeps the original structure, but add new features to it, and aims to keep django-pjax updated.
-Some goals are to keep this project working with Python 2.7+ and 3.3+ and also Django 1.5+, some not supported yet.
+Some goals are to keep this project working with Python 2.7+ and 3.3+ and also Django 1.5+.

 Feel free to submit a PR and contribute to this project.

+## Compatibility

+- Python 2.7+
+- Django 1.3+

+Not tested with all versions, but it works with the majors versions of Python 2.7 and Python 3.
+It also works with Django 1.8.

 ## What’s PJAX?